ethersphere/bee-docs/docs/introduction.md

 # Swarm

 ## Swarm Whitepaper and The Book of Swarm
-What happens with your Bee node when you start it up?
+What happens with a Bee node after startup?
 Want to know more about the Swarm technology behind Bee?
 Want to make your own client?
 Read the <a href="/swarm-whitepaper.pdf" target="_blank" rel="noopener noreferrer">Swarm Whitepaper</a> and for a deeper dive, <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> ,
 our 250 page guide to the tech underpinning the Swarm network.